 Berlin: October 1989

-The Russian president Michael Gorbatchov visites Eastern Berlin and tells the rulers there that delaying the reforms will unpack fatally.
-The Eastern Germany premier Erich Honecker does not believe him and orders the police force in several cities to beat up demonstrants.
+The Russian president Michael Gorbatchov visites Eastern Berlin and tells the rulers there: delaying the reforms will endup fatally.
+But the Eastern Germany premier Erich Honecker does not believe him and orders the police force in several cities to beat up demonstrants.

 Berlijn, October 7, 1989; celebration of the 40 anniversary of the GDR